TracksWind Farms and Atmospheric Physics (Wind Physics)

-Profile of the Wind Farms and Atmospheric Physics graduate:
+General profile of the Wind Farms and Atmospheric Physics graduates:

-- Knowledge of the governing concepts of meteorology and understanding of the mechanisms responsible for winds in the atmosphere, of the atmospheric boundary layer and of the phenomena associated with its development
+- Mastery of the governing concepts of meteorology and understanding of the mechanisms responsible for winds in the atmosphere, of the atmospheric boundary layer, and of the phenomena associated with its development

 - Ability to model and analyse the interaction between topography, atmospheric boundary layer and energy yield as well as the interaction of atmospheric boundary layer and wind farms, including wake effects

-- Ability to apply advanced flow measurement techniques and computational fluid dynamics (CFD) tools both on an engineering basis and on a fundamental one
+- Ability to apply advanced flow measurement techniques, like lidar measurements, and computational fluid dynamics (CFD) tools both on engineering and fundamental research level

 - Practical knowledge of field measurements and high-performance computations

-- Ability to perform site assessments and predictions of wind energy yield
+- Mastery to perform site assessments, predictions of wind energy yield and wind farm design

 Research institutes at DTU and UOL